danbev/learning-ai/notes/mamba.md

 architecture but this is left to be seen.

-One of the authors is Tri Dao, was also involved in the developement of [Flash Attention](./flash-attention.md) and there one part of Mamba is taking advantage of the GPU hardware.
+One of the authors is Tri Dao, was also involved in the developement of [Flash Attention](./flash-attention.md) and Mamba takes advantage of the GPU hardware.

-So we have transformers which I thought were the absolute latest and advanced as they seem to be used all over the place.
-Transformers are effecient at training as they can be parallelized, incontrast to RNNs which are sequential.
+Transformers are effecient at training as they can be parallelized, incontrast to RNNs which are sequential which makes large models a slow process.

 But, the issue with transformers is that they don't scale to long sequences which is because the self attention mechanism is quadratic in the sequence length.
 Every token has to attend to every other token in a sequence (n²).
 So if we have 40 tokens that means 1600 attention operations, which means more computation and this just increases the longer the input sequence is.

-In this respect RNNs are more performant as they don't have the quadratic scaling issue that the self attention mechanism has (but do have other like slower training).
+In this respect RNNs are more performant as they don't have the quadratic scaling issue that the self attention mechanism has (but do have other disadvantages like slower training).

 The core of Mamba is state space models (SSMs).
 Before we go further it might make sense to review [RNNs](./rnn.md) and [SSMs](./state-space-models.md).